- Raise your taxes

-If you’re looking to get a mortgage without your spouse, or if you’re just wondering why in the world someone would do this, I’ve got a few answers.
-I spoke with Lindsay Villasenor, a Quicken Loans operations director, to get some insight on what happens when only one spouse is on a mortgage.
+The short answer is “yes,” it is possible for a married couple to apply for a mortgage under only one of their names.
+If you’re looking to get a mortgage without your spouse, or if you’re just wondering why in the world someone would do this, we’ve got a few answers.
+We spoke with Lindsay Villasenor, a Rocket Mortgage® operations director, to get some insight on what happens when only one spouse is on a mortgage.
 If you’re married and you’re taking the plunge into the real estate market, here’s what you should know about buying a house with only one spouse on the loan.

 There are a couple of reasons why you might leave your spouse off the mortgage.
-Let’s take a look.
+Let’s take a look at those.

 Unfortunately, mortgage companies won’t simply use the highest credit score between the two of you, or even the average of your scores; they’ll pay the most attention to the lowest credit score.
 So if your spouse has a credit score that would prevent you from getting the best possible rates, you might consider leaving your spouse off the mortgage – unless you need your spouse’s income to qualify for a decent loan amount.

-According to Lindsay, “2/2/2 is a general rule for all documentation requirements.”
-This simply means that you’ll need two years of W2s, two years of tax returns and two months of bank statements.
+According to Villasenor, “2/2/2 is a general rule for all documentation requirements.”
+This simply means that you’ll need 2 years of W-2s, 2 years of tax returns, and 2 months of bank statements.
 Depending on your situation, more documentation may be required.
 Conversely, less documentation may be required depending on the type of loan you’re getting, but you should be prepared with these documents just in case.

-Now if one spouse doesn’t meet these requirements – say this spouse doesn’t have two years of W2s – then it might make sense to leave this spouse off the mortgage.
-If your spouse is self-employed, he or she will usually need two years of business returns (although this may vary depending on the loan type and the structure of the business).
-If your spouse is unable to provide this documentation, for instance if he or she has only been in business for a year, then it may make sense to leave this spouse off the loan.
+Now, if one spouse doesn’t meet these requirements – say this spouse doesn’t have 2 years of W-2s – then it might make sense to leave this spouse off the mortgage.
+If your spouse is self-employed, they will usually need 2 years of business returns (although this may vary depending on the loan type and the structure of the business).
+If your spouse is unable to provide this documentation – for instance, if they have only been in business for a year – then it may make sense to leave this spouse off the loan.

 Things to Know About Leaving Your Spouse Off the Mortgage

 If you’re the only one on the mortgage, the underwriter will only look at your stuff, right?
-It’s not always that simple.
+Unfortunately it’s not always that simple.
 Here are a few things to know if you’re getting a mortgage without your spouse.

-If you’re part of a two-income household, getting a mortgage with both spouses usually means you’ll qualify for a bigger home loan.
-However, if your spouse isn’t on the loan with you, your lender won’t consider your spouse’s income.
+If you’re part of a two-income household, getting a mortgage with both spouses usually means you’ll qualify for a larger home loan.
+However, if your spouse isn’t on the loan with you, your lender can’t consider your spouse’s income when determining how much you’ll qualify for.
 Therefore, you’ll probably have to settle for a smaller, less expensive home.

-The exception to this would be loans that take into account the income of household members whether or not they’re on the loan.
-An example of this would be rural development loans from the USDA where your income has to fall below a certain level.
+The exception to this would be loans that consider the income of household members for qualification, whether or not they’re on the loan.
+An example of this is USDA loans, where your income must fall below a certain level.

 Joint Bank Accounts Are Just Fine

-So what if you’re only using one income to qualify, but you have a joint bank account with your spouse?
-According to Lindsay, this doesn’t really impact underwriting.
+So, what if you’re only using one income to qualify, but you have a joint bank account with your spouse?
+According to Villasenor, this doesn’t really impact underwriting.

-“As long as our client is on the account and it’s a joint account, it’s determined that they are both legally allowed to access all of the funds,” says Lindsay.
-As long as you’re on the account, it’s your money and it won’t pose any problems for your home loan.
+“As long as our client is on the account and it’s a joint account, it’s determined that they are both legally allowed to access all of the funds,” she says.

 When your mortgage company approves you for a loan, they look at your debt-to-income (DTI) ratio, which is the percentage of your gross income that goes toward debt.
 Your DTI can have a huge impact on your home loan.